 Unlike paper patient records, EHRs actively monitor for potential dangers.
 For instance, an EHR can automatically flag a new prescription that might interact negatively with a patient's existing medication or trigger a known allergy.
 These automated clinical decision support (CDS) alerts warn providers about potential drug interactions, duplicate tests, and incorrect dosages before a mistake can occur.
 This proactive system moves patient safety from a reactive to a preventative model, catching potential complications early and ensuring a higher standard of care.

-Major healthcare organisations have shown the real benefits of using EHRs.
+Major healthcare organizations have shown the real benefits of using EHRs.
 For instance, the U.S. Veterans Health Administration's VistA system reduced medication errors by 66%.
-Likewise, Kaiser Permanente’s integrated EHR significantly lowered preventable adverse drug events.
+Likewise, Kaiser Permanente's integrated EHR significantly lowered preventable adverse drug events.
 These cases demonstrate how a properly implemented EHR is crucial for patient safety.

 2. Care Coordination and Interoperability